Vivian Stamatopoulos: Awards

 Stamatopoulos won the York University President’s University-wide Teaching Award in 2015, the Women Achiever Award in 2020, and the 2021 Doris Anderson award.

-In 2021 she was recognised by the Toronto Star as one of the top 20 people who advocated for COVID-19 vaccinations, and was identified as a 2021 health hero by Canadian magazine Best Health.
+In 2021, she was recognised by the Toronto Star as one of the top 20 people who advocated for COVID-19 vaccinations, and was identified as a 2021 health hero by Canadian magazine Best Health.
+In 2024, she received the 2024 International Conference on Aging, Innovation and Rehabilitation (ICAIR) award for Paper of the Year for the paper “It’s the worst thing I’ve ever been put through in my life”: the trauma experienced by essential family caregivers of loved ones in long-term care during the COVID-19 pandemic in Canada.